While we can’t claim lion’s mane can cure Parkinson’s, it certainly appears to work in opposition to the disease.

 Lion’s Mane Mushroom Benefits

 Research on the health benefits of the lion’s mane mushroom indicates this fungus has the potential to promote the production of nerve growth factor proteins and repair nerve cells.
-It appears to have antidepressantlike effects, ease the symptoms of dementia, lessen oxidative stress, as well as improve overall mental clarity and neuronal health.
+It appears to have antidepressantlike effects, provide anti-inflammatory properties, ease the symptoms of dementia, lessen oxidative stress, as well as improve overall mental clarity and neuronal health.

 Some of the potential benefits of lion’s mane include: